jcfaracco/xpysom-dask/Readme.md

 SOM is a type of Artificial Neural Network able to convert complex, nonlinear statistical relationships between high-dimensional data items into simple geometric relationships on a low-dimensional display.

-Updates about XPySom are posted on <a href="https://twitter.com/JustGlowing">Twitter</a>.

 Installation
 ---------------------